ludiosarchive/mute-new-tabs/README.md

 Chrome allows websites to make noise with your explicit approval.
 Mute New Tabs is a Chrome extension that fixes this peculiar design mistake.
 It uses Chrome's tab muting API to automatically mute new tabs.
-If needed, you can un-mute a tab by clicking the mute/un-mute icon on the tab itself.
+If needed, you can un-mute a tab by using the context menu on the tab itself.

-**Note: you must enable "Tab audio muting UI control" in `chrome://flags` to be able to click the mute/un-mute icon on the tab.**

 **Note: to restore the "Unmute tab" and "Mute tab" context menu actions in Chrome 64+, **disable** "Sound content setting" in `chrome://flags`.**